pmetzger/simh-docs/docs/ka10_doc.md

 |------------------|------------------------------------------------------|
 | `SET DSK DCT=uc` | Sets the `DSK` to connect to `DCT` unit and channel. |

-Each individual disk drive support several options:
+Each individual disk drive supports several options:

 |                        |                                 |
 |------------------------|---------------------------------|